 In the high tradeoff salience condition, the ranking task was done first, before choosing which products to purchase.
 The ranking task was intended to make tradeoffs between different priorities more salient, encouraging recognition that satisfying one purchase goal subordinates others.
 At a minimum, the task makes participants contemplate at least five other uses of their money before their first decision of whether to splurge or save.
-In the low tradeoff salience condition, the same ranking task was completed after making the choices.
+In the low tradeoff salience condition, the same ranking task was instead completed after making the choices.

-We expected the connectedness manipulation to have the strongest effect when tradeoffs were highlighted by the ranking task.
-Our analyses focused on how often and when participants "splurged" by buying the more expensive product in each of the six categories.
+We expected the connectedness manipulation to have the strongest effect when tradeoffs were highlighted by first completing the ranking task.
+Our analyses focused on how often and when participants "splurged" by buying the more expensive product across the six categories.
 This design also allows us to examine how closely that choice relates to the ranked desirability of the product category, testing whether the combination of high connectedness and high tradeoff salience motivates thrift across the board, or whether knowing and caring about future outcomes causes people to reduce spending specifically for less-valued categories.

 Number of Expensive Purchases.
-As predicted, people prompted to consider tradeoffs (by initially ranking the categories) chose fewer premium products (vs. cheaper products) when made to feel more connected (1.45 vs. 2.36, t = 3.08, p < .01), but connectedness had no effect when the ranking task came second (2.19 vs. 2.03, n.s.).
-A linear regression confirmed that the predicted interaction was significant ( $\beta = .27$ , t = -2.38, p < .05; see Table 19 in Appendix B), but found no effect of tradeoff salience and a marginal main effect of connectedness.
-Analyzing the amount spent yields a similar result: when tradeoffs are cued, higher connectedness yields lower spending (\$489 vs. \$503, t = 2.99, p < .01) but otherwise has no effect (\$500 vs. \$498).
-A linear regression predicting total intended spend confirms the significant interaction ( $\beta = -3.78$ , t = -2.16, p < .05; see Table 20 in Appendix B) and finds a marginal main effect of connectedness and no effect of opportunity cost.
+As predicted, people prompted to consider tradeoffs (by initially ranking the categories) chose fewer premium products (vs. cheaper products) when made to feel more connected ($M{high} = 1.45$, SD = 1.18 vs. $M{low} = 2.36$, SD = 1.19; t = 3.08, p < .01), but connectedness had no effect when the ranking task came second ($M{high} = 2.19$, SD = 1.49 vs. $M{low} = 2.03$, SD = 1.21; t < 1, NS).
+A linear regression confirmed that the predicted interaction was significant ($\beta = -.27$, t = -2.38, p < .05; see table 19 in web appendix B), but found no effect of tradeoff salience and a marginal main effect of connectedness.
+Analyzing the amount spent yields a similar result: when tradeoffs are cued, higher connectedness yields lower spending ($M{high} = \$489$, SD = 18.76 vs. $M{low} = \$503$, SD = 18.28; t = 2.99, p < .01) but otherwise has no effect ($M{high} = \$500$, SD = 18.28 vs. $M{low} = \$498$, SD = 19.45; NS).
+A linear regression predicting total intended spend confirms the significant interaction ($\beta{INT} = -3.78$, t = -2.16, p < .05; see table 20 in web appendix B) and finds a marginal main effect of connectedness and no effect of opportunity cost.

 Price Sensitivity.
 Participants ranked the six categories, from most to least preferred.
 For each participant, we computed the correlation between the rank assigned to that category of product (1 through 6) and their decision to purchase the more expensive (vs. less expensive) item within the category.
 Across all conditions, the average within-subjects correlation was significantly less than zero (average r = -.12, t = -3.64, p < .001)-respondents were less likely to splurge for categories they cared less about.
 Next, a regression analysis used connectedness condition (low vs. high), the tradeoff salience condition (low vs. high), and their interaction to predict these within-subject correlations.
-The regression reveals a significant effect of connectedness ( $\beta = -0.09$ , SE = 0.03, t = -2.89, p = .005), no effect of tradeoff salience (t < 1), and a significant interaction ( $\beta = -0.06$ , SE = 0.03, t = -1.99, p = .048, Table 21 in Appendix B).
+The regression reveals a significant effect of connectedness ($\beta = -0.09$, SE = 0.03, t = -2.89, p = .005), no effect of tradeoff salience (t < 1), and a significant interaction ($\beta{INT} = -0.06$, SE = 0.03, t = -1.99, p < .05, table 21 in web appendix B).